Hypertopic/Agorae/README.md

 - NodeJS v14+
 - Argos V2

-> To install Argos and know more about the Argos Project refer to : https://github.com/Hypertopic/Argos
+ℹ️  To install Argos and know more about the Argos Project refer to : https://github.com/Hypertopic/Argos

 ## Install Agorae V2